lrkrol/SEREEGA/docs/README.md

 lf = lf_generate_fromnyhead('montage', 'S64');
 ```

-Or, to only simulate the centre line, we can use:
+`S64` refers to a selection, i.e. a montage, of 64 channels from the 10-20 system.
+The file `utl_get_montage` contains all available montages.
+If the channel montage you want is not available there, you can either add it to that file, or indicate the individual channel labels when obtaining the lead field.
+For example, to only simulate the centre line, we can use:

 ```matlab
 lf2 = lf_generate_fromnyhead('labels', {'Fz', 'Cz', 'Pz', 'Oz'})